 1. Executive summary 3

-2. Vision and strategy 4
+Vision and strategy

 3. Sector analysis 5

-4.1 4.2 4.3 Communication and community engagement Our approach to communication and community engagement Community engagement Who are our customers?
-Partnership working.
-8 9 .
-10
+4. Communication and community engagement 8

+4.1 Our approach to communication and community engagement 8

+Community engagement

+Who are our customers?

+Partnership working

-5.1 5.2 Service overview .
-12 .
-34
+5. Service overview 12

+5.1 What services will we deliver?

+5.2

+5.3

+Financial plan

+How we are funded

+Assumptions

-6.1 6.2 6.3 Financial plan How we are funded Assumptions Funding, spend and savings Sensitivity analysis 39 39 41
+Funding, spend and savings

+6.4 Sensitivity analysis 42

 7. How will we measure our performance?
-45
+44

-8. How do we manage risks which might impact on the delivery of the business plan? .47
+8. How do we manage risks which might impact on the delivery of the business plan?
+46